-This topic contains 5 replies, has 1 voice, and was last updated by Pam 3 years, 7 months ago.
+- This topic has 5 replies, 1 voice, and was last updated 8 years ago by Pam.

 This is my first time posting to any site.
 I have been dealing with autonomic issues for about 2 years.
 It was not until January of this year did anyone even speak the words dysautonomia.
 Back in September I ended up with my first syncope and was hospitalized.
 I was in the hospital for 4 days because they could not get my BP up even with fluids.
 I was running 40/60.
 They did all types of tests and thought maybe Addison’s.
 The put me on florticotisone and sent me to my primary.
 My primary did not believe I had OH.
 She did my BP lying and sitting and said it was the same as standing.
 She said I had stress and put me on anti anxiety.
 I the ended up in the hospital again with chest pain which was severe tachycardia from climbing a flight of stairs….
 I had never experienced it like that before.
 The good news is that they sent me to the most amazing cardiologist.
 He was Irish and has the best bedside ever!
 He spent over an hour with me hearing my history.
 I also have celiac disease.
 He asked me if anyone had sent me for autonomic testing.
 Based on my reaction to the word, he new I had not.
 The next several months have been all kinds of testing.
 My tilt test came back 22/33 after 10 minutes up.
 Sweat test had irregularities.
 I consider myself lucky because I am in the early stages of whatever I have and I’ve already been able to see a neurologist.
 She has diagnosed me with OI and tachycardia …..but still more tests.
 She pulled 21 Giles of blood to rule out every disease none to man :).
 But I have not been back for my next appointment ….end of this month.
 Everything I have read with all the symptoms I have, point to POTS or MSA.
 I live just outside of Boston so have excellent access to health care.
 The difficult part is getting the appointments.
 Each time I see someone it is months before the next appointment.